Linda-Ikechukwu/Personal-Site/src/blog/posts/2020-in-review/2020-in-review.md

 and anything else that comes up …

-Lastly, in no particular order, to Sokari, Titus, Mr Kenneth, Chris, Kate, Monica, Gift, Geoff, Dan, Gift, Abraham, Gabriel and Esha, thank you all for either being friends, inspiring me or taking a chance on me this year.
+Lastly, in no particular order, to Sokari, Titus, Mr Kenneth, Chris, Kate, Monica, Gift, Geoff, Dan, Abraham, Gabriel and Esha, thank you all for either being friends, inspiring me or taking a chance on me this year.
 Let's do more in 2021.